These festive sugared cranberries have so many uses! Decorate a cheesecake, top an appetizer, or add to a fruit punch or a cocktail!

 Ingredients

-- 2 cups fresh or thawed cranberries
+- 2 cups cranberries, fresh or thawed

 - 1 cup pure maple syrup